authoress/sphinx-intl-guide/docs/index.rst

 -  Create a new Sphinx project and configure it to translate with sphinx-intl.

--  Translate the project and build the translated documentation.
+-  Translate the project manually or with Transifex.

 -  Use language specific images.

 -  Add conditional text that is published only in the languages you specify.

+-  Build the translated documentation with sphinx-build.

--  Develop a simple language switcher for the html output.
+-  Develop a simple language switcher and a start page for the html output.

+-  Publish your documentation on GitHub Pages.

 Step by step, we will create and translate a demo project from English into two languages: Russian and Portuguese (Brazilian).